mercadopago/devsite-docs/guides/nuvemshop/how-tos-migrate.en.md

 >
 > Note
 >
 > Right now you will have both versions of the plugin installed on your site.
-This will allow your store to have no means of payment while the migration steps are being carried out.
+This will prevent your store from being without payment methods while the migration steps are being carried out.

 ## Deactivate the old plugin